chge/tasty/README.md

 Use `--watch` flag to watch for changes or run on several clients.

+Tasty spawns [sandboxed](https://www.npmjs.com/package/tasty-sandbox) runner and coverage tool for each client separately, so it's easy to test in parallel.

 # Client

 Tasty client is a small extendable UMD module that connects to the server and executes its commands.

 It has its own [API](https://chge.github.io/tasty/?api=client) and isolated polyfills for non-supporting browsers.

-Use `tasty.min.js` if you don't need to debug your tests.
+Load `tasty.min.js` or use `--embed min` if you don't need to debug your tests.

 # Static server

 You can run built-in static server on the same URL by passing `--static <path/to/root>` flag.
-Use `--static-index` flag for SPAs and add `--embed` flag to inject Client automatically.
+Use `--static-index <path/to/index>` flag for SPAs and add `--embed` flag to inject Tasty client automatically.

 # Code coverage